All Mercy services have reopened! See how we’re keeping you safe and schedule your next appointment.

 If you have difficulty breathing - call ahead to your nearest emergency room and let them know your symptoms and that you’re on your way.
 That will help them prepare for your arrival.

 Not everyone should be tested.
-Mercy offers an online screening tool to help direct you to the most appropriate follow-up care for your symptoms.
 If you are symptomatic, you should also stay home and away from others and take care of yourself as you would with other viruses.
 If you are experiencing worsening of symptoms, please contact your primary physician’s office.

 If you are sick, to keep from spreading respiratory illness to others, you should: